mlochbaum/BQN/commentary/why.md

 The major differences are listed on [the front page](../README.md#whats-the-language-like) ("But it's redesigned…"): [based arrays](../doc/based.md), [list notation](../doc/arrayrepr.md), [context-free grammar](../doc/context.md) and [first-class functions](../doc/functional.md), [reworked primitives](../doc/primitive.md), and dedicated [namespace syntax](../doc/namespace.md).

+In addition to these, BQN's [block system](../doc/block.md) extends APL dfns with headers, adding some very useful functionality: the header specifies block type and argument names, and also allows for simple pattern matching when used with multiple block bodies.

+Since this section gets into the details, it's worth highlighting stranding, a feature I think of as an obvious improvement but that many BQN newcomers see as an obvious sign that I don't know what I'm doing!
+I made a longer argument [here](../doc/arrayrepr.md#why-not-whitespace); the two key points are that stranding is a source of ambiguity that can strike at any time, requiring a correction with `⊢` or `]`, and that typing `‿` is really not hard I promise.

+BQN's heavier-weight `⟨⟩` syntax for lists also has its own advantages, because it can be formatted nicely across multiple lines, and also allows functions and modifiers to be used easily as elements.
+Being able to easily map over a list of functions is surprisingly useful!

+BQN has no built-in control structures, which can be quite an adjustment coming from certain styles of APL or J.

+### APL

+BQN cleans up some awkward syntax left over from when each APL operator was special: the outer product is written `Fn⌜` rather than `∘.fn`, and reduction `Fn´ arr` is separated from compress `b/arr`.

+BQN adopts [leading axis theory](../doc/leading.md) as developed in SHARP APL and applied in A+ and J. With this it can collapse APL pairs such as `⌽⊖` and `/⌿` to one primitive each, and remove APL's complicated function index mechanism.
+The Rank modifier `⎉` then applies these primitives to non-leading axes.
+While this method is required in J and also favored by many users of Dyalog APL, it definitely doesn't enjoy universal support—it can be harder to learn, and less convenient for some common cases.
+Summing rows with `+/` in APL is quite convenient, and BQN's `+˝⎉1`, or `+˝˘` for matrices, just aren't as nice.

+Arguably BQN cuts down the set of primitives too much.
+Base conversion `⊥⊤`, partitioning `⊂⊆`, and matrix division `⌹` are commonly asked-for primitives, but they don't match [my conception](primitive.md) of a primitive.
+And while each can be implemented (with short snippets, other than `⌹` which requires a library), there's definitely a convenience loss.
+But there's always [ReBQN](../doc/rebqn.md)…

+Dfns are adjusted in a few ways that make them more useful for general-purpose programming.
+A BQN block always runs to the last statement, so a block like `{Update 𝕩⋄1+x}` won't return early.
+Tradfns are removed entirely, along with control structures.

+BQN's namespaces have a dedicated syntax, are *much* easier to create than Dyalog namespaces, and have better performance.
+I use them all the time, and they feel like a natural part of the language.

 ### J

 *J is under development again and a moving target.
 I stopped using it completely shortly after starting work on BQN in 2020, and while I try to keep up to date on language changes, some remarks here might not fit with the experience you'd get starting with J today.*